Introduction to plant & animal CELL STRUCTURE

 permanent vacuole and (iii) chloroplasts.

-PLANT CELLS (eukaryotes)
+PLANT and algal CELLS (eukaryotes)

 Plant cells are much larger than bacterial